 “Untitled” by Marceli O., 2nd Place, High School Original Artwork (2018)

-The Children’s and Adults’ Mental Health Awareness Creative Arts Contest shines a light on an often-overlooked topic and shows why mental health matters.
+The Texas Mental Health Creative Arts Contest shines a light on an often-overlooked topic and shows why mental health matters.
 To educate people about how common mental illnesses are and to encourage Texans to seek help when they need it, our yearly themes reflect the move toward treating mental illness with the same openness as other illnesses.

 This contest is held by Texas System of Care, Texas Institute for Excellence in Mental Health at the University of Texas at Austin, and Texas Health and Human Services Commission.